By registering for and/or attending ATypI conferences and/or related events, you agree to abide by the Association’s Code of Conduct.

 To this end, we expect our community to show respect for others with regard to the full range of expressions of selfhood and identity (regardless of gender, age, disability, physical appearance, race, ethnicity, or religion), and to pursue engagement with new members.

-Attitudes and behaviors that are unacceptable in the Association, for members and at our events, include discrimination on any grounds, harassment, the use of insensitive material or abusive or offensive language, and excessive criticism of any member or participant and their professional endeavors.
+Attitudes and behaviours that are unacceptable in the Association, for members and at our events, include discrimination on any grounds, harassment, the use of insensitive material or abusive or offensive language, and excessive criticism of any member or participant and their professional endeavours.

 The responsive measures that we take when incidents of the type outlined are reported to us are immediate and are handled in confidence, with sensitivity and trust.
 Failure to abide by this code will result in potential expulsion from our events (without refund) and online fora, and/or loss of membership of the Association.
 All attendees, speakers, sponsors, volunteers, vendors, and other participants at our conference and other events are required to agree with this code of conduct.

 If someone makes you or anyone else feel unsafe or unwelcome, please talk to a member of conference staff as soon as possible.
 Conference staff can be identified by staff t-shirts, aprons, and/or badges.

 Behaviour that contravenes our Code of Conduct includes, but is not limited to: